yuzhouguangc/yuguang_website/_pages/services.md

 #### Conference Program Committee Member
+- The Conference on Computer Vision and Pattern Recognition (CVPR), 2023.

 - AAAI Conference on Artificial Intelligence (AAAI), 2023.

 - Web Search and Data Mining (WSDM), 2023.

 - Learning on Graphs Conference (LoG), 2022.